-The best way to illustrate how Phineas works is by example.
-Phineas starts with the description of the behavior of a physical system, described in qualitative terms.
-In one example, Phineas is given the description of the temperature changes that occur when a hot brick is immersed in cold water.
-Phineas first attempts to understand the described behavior in terms of its current physical theories, by using QPE to apply these theories to the new situation and qualitatively simulate the kinds of behaviors which can occur, and using DATMI to construct explanations of the observations in terms of the simulated possibilities.
-In this case, Phineas did not have a model of heat or heat flow, so it could not find any physical processes to explain the observed changes.
-In such circumstances Phineas turns to analogy to seek an explanation.
+The best way to illustrate how PHINEAS works is by example.
+The program starts with the description of the behaviour of a physical system, described in qualitative terms.
+In one example, PHINEAS is given the description of the temperature changes that occur when a hot brick is immersed in cold water.
+The program first attempts to understand the described behaviour in terms of its current physical theories, by using QPE to apply these theories to the new situation and qualitatively simulate the kinds of behaviour that can occur, and then uses DATMI to construct explanations of the observations in terms of the simulated possibilities.
+For the example given PHINEAS did not have a model of heat or heat flow, so it could not find any physical processes to explain the observed changes.
+In such circumstances PHINEAS turns to analogy to seek an explanation.